Albert Bandura: Education and academic career

 Bandura took psychology courses in college and became passionate about the subject.
-Bandura graduated in three years, in 1949, with a B.A. from the University of British Columbia, winning the Bolocan Award in psychology, and then moved to the then-epicenter of psychology, the University of Iowa, from where he obtained his M.A. in 1951 and Ph.D. in clinical psychology in 1952.
+He graduated after three years in 1949 with a B.A. from the University of British Columbia, winning the Bolocan Award in psychology, and then moved to the then-epicenter of psychology, the University of Iowa, from where he obtained his M.A. in 1951 and Ph.D. in clinical psychology in 1952.
 Arthur Benton was his academic adviser at Iowa, giving Bandura a direct academic descent from William James, while Clark Hull and Kenneth Spence were influential collaborators.

-During his Iowa years, Bandura came to support a style of psychology that sought to investigate psychological phenomena through repeatable, experimental testing.
+During his Iowa years, Bandura came to support an approach to psychology research that sought to investigate psychological phenomena through repeatable, experimental testing.
 His inclusion of such mental phenomena as imagery and representation, and his concept of reciprocal determinism, which postulated a relationship of mutual influence between an agent and its environment, marked a radical departure from the dominant behaviorism of the time.
 Bandura's expanded array of conceptual tools allowed for more potent modeling of such phenomena as observational learning and self-regulation, and provided psychologists with a practical way in which to theorize about mental processes, in opposition to the mentalistic constructs of psychoanalysis and personality psychology.

 Post-doctoral work

 Upon graduation, he completed his postdoctoral internship at the Wichita Guidance Center.
-The following year, 1953, he accepted a teaching position at Stanford University, which he held until becoming professor emeritus in 2010.
+The following year, 1953, he accepted a teaching position at Stanford University, which he held until he became professor emeritus in 2010.
 In 1974, he was elected president of the American Psychological Association (APA), the world's largest association of psychologists.
 Bandura would later state the only reason he agreed to be in the running for the APA election was because he wanted his 15 minutes of fame without any intentions of being elected.
 He also worked as a sports coach.